mjcross/Pico_OpenTherm_RX/README.md

 ## DevLog

 01/04/2025
 - create project on GitHub from my newly fixed [pico-pio-template](https://github.com/mjcross/pico-pio-template)
 - update readme.md *(this file)*

 02/04/2025
 - set project name and update filenames and CMakeLists

-07/05/2025
+07/04/2025
 - add PIO code to receive and decode a frame (compiles OK)
 - add `OT_tx_library` with PIO code to transmit a frame for loopback testing (compiles OK)

+09/04/2025
+- test loopback code, fix error in `OT_rx_library`
+- link to 'pico/rand' to randomise frame content

+10/04/2025
+- define data type for frame bitfields